-Student C writes down the answers correctly and clearly.
-Question number 3 is based on the third indicator, meaning that student C has fulfilled the third indicator: the ability to use terms, mathematical notations and structures to present ideas and describe relationships and situation models.
-The answers written are in the form of the correct formula to solve the given problem, and are used correctly so that the results written are also correct.
-Next, student C provides a picture as a further explanation as well as a cross check to make sure the answer written is correct.
+mathematical notations, and structures to present ideas and describe relationships and models of the situation.
+Written answers are in the form of a correct formula to solve the given problem and are used correctly so that the written results are correct.
+Student C then gives a picture as further explanation, as well as a cross-check to make sure the written answer is correct.
 The drawings provided accurate explanations and showed the correct questions and answers.